yutaplug/Aliucord/docs/userpfpbg/index.md

 - Read `#avatar-rules` before proceeding
 - Go to `#request-here` and use the `/request` command
 - Add the gif you want
-- You will get a ping whenever it has been added or rejected
 - When it's accepted go to the plugin settings and click "Redownload databases"
 - Restart Aliucord to see the changes